xsechaba/books-webscrapping/README.md

 # Web Scraper Docker Project

-This project is a simple web scraper built with Python that extracts book titles and prices from [Books to Scrape](http://books.toscrape.com/).
+This project is a simple web scraper that has been built with the use of Python, that essentially extracts book titles and prices from [Books to Scrape](http://books.toscrape.com/).
 The application is containerized using Docker and managed with Docker Compose for ease of deployment and scalability.

 ## Features